Abnoxious-rafi/Tic_tac_toe_game/README.md

-🎮 Tic Tac Toe - Android Game
+# 🎮 Tic Tac Toe - Android Game

-A modern and interactive Tic Tac Toe game developed in Android Studio using Java/Kotlin.
-This app features a polished design, local data storage, and multiple game modes for solo or shared play.
+A modern and interactive Tic Tac Toe game developed in **Android Studio** using Java/Kotlin.
+This app features a polished design, local data storage, sound effects, and multiple game modes for solo or shared play.

-🔧 Features
+## 🔧 Features

+- 🎨 **Custom UI Design**
-🎨 Custom UI Design: Clean and responsive user interface with engaging visuals.
+  Clean and responsive user interface with engaging visuals.

+- 🗄️ **Database Integration**
-🗄️ Database Integration: Stores player stats and game history using local database (e.g., SQLite/Room).
+  Stores player stats and game history using a local database (e.g., SQLite or Room).

+- 🤖 **Single Player Mode**
-🤖 Single Player Mode: Play against an intelligent self-playing bot.
+  Play against an intelligent self-playing bot.

+- 👥 **Two Player Mode**
-👥 Two Player Mode: Play with a friend on the same device.
+  Play with a friend on the same device.

+- 🔊 **Sound System**
-Uses sound system for clicking and wining
+  Sound effects for clicking and winning enhance the game experience.

-📱 Platform
+## 📱 Platform

-Android (Optimized for phones and tablets)
+- Android (Optimized for phones and tablets)

-the apk file is given as "app-debug.apk".
+## 📦 APK

+- The APK file is available here: [`app-debug.apk`](./app-debug.apk)

+## 🖼️ Screenshot

 pic of game: